COVID-19 Update – SERO is open. We continue to consult, evaluate and treat patients and their families at our existing locations.

 Side effects tend to be minimal or non-existent for most patients.
 Depending on the treatment site, some patients may experience mild nausea or fatigue.
 Side effects that manifest in the patient will normally go away within the first ten days after treatment.

-SERO’s CyberKnife Specialists
+SERO’s CyberKnife Treatment Availability

 Learn more about other types of stereotactic radiosurgery and stereotactic body radiation therapy (SRS/SRBT) provided by SERO.